-Heat Stress Calculator helps you determine heat stress levels for outdoor workers.
+Are your employees at risk for heat-related illnesses?Our Heat Stress Calculator helps you determine heat stress levels for outdoor workers.

 Injuries can also be sustained as the result of a heat illness; dizziness can construction workers to slip from heights, passing out may lead to a head injury, muscle cramps can cause strain, etc.

 It's important to understand who may be at a higher risk of heat illness.
 While it's true everyone is at risk for heat stress, certain factors increase that risk for workers.
 Some of these factors include specific kinds of medical conditions, older age, previous heat-related illness, and how well the worker has been acclimatized.
 Other external factors may be not drinking enough water, wearing heavy PPE that doesn't regulate body temperature.

 While working in hot weather or hot environments can't always be avoided, employers can help protect their workers with adequate rest, water, and shade.
 Workers should also be trained on identifying signs of heat illnesses (like heavy sweating or skin irritation) in themselves and others.
 If symptoms of heat illnesses are not caught early on, it can be life threatening.